JJBR13/Justin-Brown-milestone-project-one/README.md

 - This page housed the contact form which enables the user to be able to enquire about van availability, dates, and general questions.
 It also contained a checkbox to accept the cancelation policy.
 The purpose of this form was to address user stories:

-> Having limited holiday options, I want to be able to contact support easily, with concerns or questions that may need answers.
+> Having limited holiday options, I want to be able to contact support easily, with concerns or questions that may need answers.<br>
 > Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.

 ### Footer